 Tucked deep within Florida’s Harris Chain of Lakes, 2017 Bass Fishing Hall of Fame inductee Shaw Grigsby uncovered a hidden gem during a recent Bassmaster Elite Series tournament.
-It was springtime in the Sunshine State, and bass — big ones — had swarmed a dock lined residential canal.
+It was springtime in the Sunshine State, and bass — big ones — had swarmed a dock-lined residential canal.

 The bass were there to bask in the canal’s protected water.
 It was well insulated from biting northern winds and influxes of colder water from the main lake.
 Its hard bottom was perfect for fanning out spawning beds.
-And, if conditions got really bad, they could make a quick escape to nearby deep water.
+And, if conditions got terrible, they could make a quick escape to nearby deep water.

 Grigsby, who amicably shared the spot with the second-place finisher, led three of the event’s four days, amassing 75 pounds and 4 ounces which was enough for his ninth B.A.S.S. win.
 While the pattern gave him his most recent win, fishing canals in the spring is nothing new to the Gainesville, Fla.-based angler who has banked more than $2.1 million from fishing nearly 350 B.A.S.S. tournaments.